Welcome to TCAPS Montessori

-- TCAPS Montessori is a Michigan Green School, which means that they have achieved environmental goals including protecting the air, land, water, and animals through good ecological practices and teaching of educational stewardship.
+- TCAPS Montessori is a Michigan Green School, which means that it has achieved environmental goals including protecting the air, land, water, and animals through good ecological practices and teaching of educational stewardship.

-- Student-led recycling and composting programs along with community gardens.
+- Student-led recycling programs along with community gardens.

 - An active PTO that supports activities such as the annual Book Fair, Art Night, Carnival, as well fundraisers throughout the year.

 2024-2025 Registration Information